 The homeschooling movement was once viewed as a practice adhered to primarily by white conservatives based on Christian religious beliefs.
 But that view is quickly changing.
 Now, it’s obvious that the movement is more diverse than it ever has been, racially and religiously speaking.

-How Things Are Changing
+How Things Are Changing for Homeschoolers

-Dissatisfaction With Government Schooling
+Homeschoolers and Dissatisfaction With Government Schooling

 Children are simply not cookie-cutter images of one another.
 Every child has specific needs that may be intellectual, emotional or a mix of both.
-And this is where more homeschooling parents are stepping in to address this very serious public-school shortcoming in a way they believe is best for their family.
+And this is where more homeschooling parents are stepping in to address this very serious traditional school shortcoming in a way they believe is best for their family.

-The Home School Legal Defense Association’s director of Federal Relations, William A. Estrada, cited Common Core Standards as a factor for families leaving the public-school setting.
+The Home School Legal Defense Association’s director of Federal Relations, William A. Estrada, cited Common Core Standards as a factor for families leaving the public school setting.
 He explained that as implementation began in 2012, and then testing became aligned with the Common Core agenda, there was a mass exodus away from public schools.
 He went on to say that this had created growth in homeschooling across secular and ethnic communities as well, not just those who claim a conservative or Christian agenda.